 - Amend the alt tags of the images on a site

-Saying all of that I’m going to look into how you can best utilize link building techniques from a billy basic new starter point of view.
+Saying all of that, I will look into how you can best utilise link building techniques from a billy essential new starter point of view.

 What are the best tools for Link Building?